SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Limitations

 \subsection{Difficulty for implementation}

-Many implementation and acceleration frameworks have been proposed for LLMs, such as vLLM \cite{vllm} and ollama \cite{ollama}.
-However, despite the LoRA adapters could be re-parameterized to the base model, and vLLM support implementing multiple LoRA adapters to the same base model, it is still a challenge to implement LLMs with mixed heterogeneous adapters (LoRA adapters and identity layers).
+Many implementation and acceleration frameworks have been proposed for LLM, such as vLLM \cite{vllm} and ollama \cite{ollama}.
+However, despite the LoRA adapters could be re-parameterized to the base model, and vLLM support implementing multiple LoRA adapters to the same base model, it is still a challenge to implement LLM with mixed heterogeneous experts (LoRA adapters and identity layers).
 We are working on the acceleration engine for the MoE of LoRA adapters for its further utilization.